mobicardsystemsltd/scanapi-php/README.md

 ### PHP

 The SCAN API provides a complete UI solution for card scanning using a device camera.
-It enables card capture directly from a web browser using either a laptop or mobile device.
+It enables card capture directly from a web browser or mobile application using either a laptop or mobile device.

 ---